What is a search term?

-Search phrase (multiple words): [How to tie a tie] – User is looking for instructions on how to tie a tie!
+Search phrase (multiple words): [How to tie a tie] – The user is looking for instructions on how to tie a tie!

-Here is another example of a search query: [buy white running shoes men] – The user intent is very specific.
+Here is another example of a search query: [buy white running shoe men] – The user intent is very specific.
 He is looking to buy white shoes for running.

 What is the difference between a search term and a keyword?

-A search term is anything that users type in the search box while keywords is what search engines have in their index.
+A search term is anything that users type in the search box, while keywords are what search engines have in their index.